nystudio107/craft-seomatic/docs/docs/using/json-ld-meta.md

 {% endfor %}
 ```

-Get the existing **Identity** as set in the Site Settings Control Panel section to modify it:
+Get the existing **Identity** as set in the Site Settings control panel section to modify it:
 ```twig
 {% set identity = seomatic.jsonLd.get('identity') %}
 ```